What is a doula, and what are my qualifications?

 - Speak to the staff on your behalf.
 I will discuss your concerns with you and suggest options, but you or your partner must speak directly to the clinical staff.

 Failure of a doula to provide service

-I will make every effort to provide the services described here.
-Sometimes this is impossible (for example, with a rapid labor).
-If my failure to attend your birth is due to my error, there will be no charge for my services and I will refund the retainer fee.
-If it is due to circumstances beyond anyone’s control, I will keep the retaining fee, but there will be no further charges.
-If it is due to your failure to call me, my fees will be due in full as specified below.
+I will make every effort to provide the services described in this contract.
+If, due to unforeseen circumstances (such as extreme weather conditions), I am unable to attend your birth and cannot secure a backup doula, I will keep the retaining fee, but there will be no further charges.
+If I do not attend due to your failure to call me, my fees will be due in full as specified below.

 My fee for the services described here is to be paid as follows:

 $300 as a retainer fee, due when you select me as your doula by signing this contract.

 - Balance due two weeks prior to your due date.
 Check one:

 I/We have read this statement of the doula’s services and agree to the terms of this contract.